fzyzcjy/flutter_rust_bridge/book/src/integrate/usage.md

 -const _base = 'native';
 +const _base = '$crate';

- // On MacOS, using .dylib files as dynamic libraries is more common,
+ // On MacOS, the dynamic library is not bundled with the binary,
- // but to simplify the process we are only going to consider Windows and Unix-like systems. final _dylib = io.Platform.isWindows ? '$_base.dll' : 'lib$_base.so';
+ // but rather directly **linked** against the binary. final _dylib = io.Platform.isWindows ? '$_base.dll' : 'lib$_base.so';
 ```